“Pears cannot ripen alone. So we ripened together.” — Meridel Le Sueur

 As we got older, and bigger, you perfected your words

-into weapons, making invisible your impact.
+into weapons, making an invisible impact.

 Then came the tender gaps of amputated time